wazo-platform/wazo-doc/source/administration/phonebook.rst

 Displayed field
 ---------------

-The field to display on reverse look-ups the field named *reverse* on the *Mapped fields* list.
+The field to display on reverse lookups the field named *reverse* on the *Mapped fields* list.

 Examples::